adumont/AlexForth6809/docs/day02/README.md

 `:` (Colon) instructs FORTH that we want to define a new colon word.
 The next token, `DOUBLE`, will be the name of the word.

 Then comes the definition of the word, in this case ` DUP + `.
-Indeed, running ` DUP + ` will double the value on the top of the data stack.
+Indeed, running `DUP` and `+` will double the value found on the top of the data stack.

-Finally `;` instructs FORTH this is the end of the word's definition.
+Finally `;` instructs FORTH of the end of the word's definition.

-If we already had a complete FORTH with a working FORTH interpreter (the *outer interter*), we could simply type the definition and that would compile it into the dictionary.
+If we already had a complete FORTH with a working FORTH interpreter (the *outer interpreter*), we could simply type the definition and that would compile it into the dictionary.
 But we're not there yet.

 That doesn't mean we can't define colon words though.
 It just means that for now we will need to compile them manually.
 But that's not hard!